VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 **Find** method loads all of the events associated with the aggregate from the store.

+**MarkusPersona:** If we were sure that we'd always be running this in a single process we could optimize further by not querying for new events.

 The following code sample shows how the **SeatsAvailability** class adds a snapshot of its state data to the memento object to be cached: